+Ever wonder about Agile user story components or user story elements?
 In waterfall, we are generally familiar with user requirements.
 They are often compiled into a document that lists the business and technical needs of a project.
 However, in Agile, requirements take a different form.
-These are expressed in the form of user stories.
+These are expressed in the form of stories.

 Here are five critical elements of an Agile user story that will ensure you have covered what is needed for successful completion.
 To illustrate, let us use the simple example of someone who wants to sign up to be notified of daily restaurant specials.